Skip to main content Skip to navigation

 If you are unsure what is expected of you, or would like advice on any aspect of essay writing, please just ask your seminar tutor!

-All formative and summative work is marked in accordance with the University's 20-point marking scheme.
+All formative and summative work is marked in accordance with the University's 20-point marking schemeLink opens in a new window.
 Marking a History essay is a complex and nuanced matter.
 There is no requirement that a piece of work would have to meet every one of the specified criteria in order to obtain a mark in the relevant class.
 Equally, when work displays characteristics from more than one class, a judgement must be made of the overall quality.
 The reason why your essay has been given a particular mark should be clear from the feedback, but if in doubt, please speak to your seminar tutor.

 1,500 word Essay, due Week 7, Term 1: